When to Seek Mental Health Support: A Complete Guide to Getting Help

 Self-Harm Behaviors:

-- Cutting, burning, or other forms of self-injury
+- Cutting, burning, or other forms of hurting yourself

-- Reckless behaviors that put oneself at risk
+- Reckless behaviors that put you at risk

 Psychotic Symptoms: